StevenBlack/vocab/million-dollar-words.md

 ### myriad
 This adjective simply means "a lot."
 You can say there were myriad stars in the sky or there were myriad grains of sand on the beach.
-It's pronounced MEER- EE-AD.

 ### nabob